Vietnam.vn - Nền tảng quảng bá Việt Nam

 It is predicted that in just 20 years, this rate will reach 20%, meaning that the "aged population" will reach 24% by the middle of the 21st century with about 25 million elderly people.
 It should be noted that the time for the elderly to increase from 10% to 20%, in Vietnam, one of the countries with the fastest aging population in Asia, the transition time from the aging population stage to the aging population is 17-20 years, much shorter than France which took 115 years (1865-1980), Sweden 85 years (1890-1975).

 According to the National Population Data, the country currently has nearly 17 million elderly people, accounting for nearly 17% of the population.
 Of these, about 2.6 million are over 80 years old (accounting for 15.9% of the total elderly), 9.05 million are female elderly (accounting for 57.8%), 10.3 million are rural elderly (accounting for 64%).
-The average life expectancy is 73.6 years (male: 71, years old, female: 76.4), the elderly have an average of 2-3 diseases, so the healthy life expectancy is only up to 66 years old.
+The average life expectancy is 73.6 years (male: 71, female: 76.4), the elderly have an average of 2-3 diseases, so the healthy life expectancy is only up to 66 years old.

 Bộ Y tế đề xuất chính sách thích ứng với già hóa dân số, dân số già

-Elderly Health Care at Home.
+Elderly health care at home.
 Photo: IT

-According to population forecasts, the aging index will exceed 100 in 2032, which is the time when our country begins to have a larger elderly population than a child population; if in 2023, more than 7 people of working age will support 1 elderly person, then by 2036 it will be more than 3 people and by 2049 it will be only more than 2 people.
+According to population forecasts, the aging index will exceed 100 in 2032, which is the time when our country begins to have a larger elderly population than a child population; if in 2023, more than 7 people of working age will support 1 elderly person, then by 2036 it will be more than 3 people and by 2049 there will be only more than 2 people.

-At the same time, Vietnam has promoted family planning, so the birth rate has also decreased sharply, from an average of about 7 children per mother in 1964-1969, down to only 2 children in 2003 and this low birth rate has remained constant until now.
+At the same time, Vietnam has promoted family planning, so the birth rate has also decreased sharply, from an average of about 7 children per mother in 1964-1969, down to only 2 children in 2003 and this low birth rate has remained continuously until now.
 Increased life expectancy and decreased birth rate will continue to be factors that accelerate and accelerate the aging process of our country's population in the future.

 Therefore, the rate of economically active elderly people does not increase.
 However, 57% of economically active elderly people are in agriculture, which is a low-productivity sector.
-Urban elderly people are often in better health and have higher professional knowledge, but the rate of economic activity is only 20%.
+Urban elderly people are often in better health and have higher professional knowledge but the rate of economic activity is only 20%.

 Meanwhile, this rate in rural areas is up to 42.5%.
 This is a sign that human resources, especially highly skilled and technical human resources, are not being fully utilized.